dcaicedo02/Renting_Parking_Spaces_Manager/README.md

 For further information of the program functionalities, planning process and evaluation, see the documents within this repository.

-If you want access to the full code, open the "Parking Rent 2 (IA).jar) file attached in the repository.
+If you want access to the full code, open the "Parking Rent 2 (IA).jar" file attached in the repository.